 [I]t naturally happened that all these a- prefixes were at length confusedly lumped together in idea, and the resultant a- looked upon as vaguely intensive, rhetorical, euphonic, or even archaic, and wholly otiose.
 [OED]

 "a busy rumour" [Rowe], 1620s (earlier "a fancy," c.
 1600), figurative use from buzz (v.).
-Literal sense of "a humming sound" is from 1640s.
-A "buzz" was the characteristic sound of an airplane in early 20c.; hence verbal sense "to fly swiftly," by 1928; by 1940 especially in military use, "to fly low over a surface as a warning signal" (for example that target practice is about to begin):
+The literal sense of "a humming sound" is from 1640s.
+A "buzz" was the characteristic sound of an airplane in early 20c.; hence verbal sense "fly swiftly," by 1928; by 1940 especially in military use, "fly low over a surface as a warning signal" (for example that target practice is about to begin):

 The patrol aircraft shall employ the method of warning known as "buzzing" which consists of low flight by the airplane and repeated opening and closing of the throttle.
 [1941 Supplement to the Code of Federal Regulations of the United States of America," Chap.
 II, Corps of Engineers, War Department, p.
 3434, etc. ]

-Meaning "pleasant sense of intoxication" first recorded 1935.
+The meaning "pleasant sense of intoxication" is recorded by 1935.
 The children's game of counting off with 7 or multiples of it replaced by buzz is attested from 1864 and is mentioned in "Little Women" (1868).
 To give (someone) a buzz (by 1922) is from the buzz that announced a call on old telephone systems (1913).
 Buzz bomb "V1 rocket" is from 1944.